 Now open your Favorite Browser and Paste the Function URL, Now you can able to see below, it is asking us to Provide the name value parameter in the query string.

-Now I am appending the ?name=raj with the Azure Function URL, You can able to see we got the expected output below
+Now, I am appending the ?name=raj with the Azure Function URL.
+You can see we got the expected output below.

-This is the way to create python azure function in visual studio code.
-So our Python Azure Function is working as expected without any issues.
+This is the way to create the Python Azure function in Visual Studio code.
+So, our Python Azure Function is working as expected without any issues.
 Now it’s time to deploy your Python Azure Function to Azure.

 Deploy Python Azure Function To Azure From Visual Studio Code